nhurion/hello-vaadin-heroku/README.md

 Heroku will create your app and give you it's url.
 You can change it later.

 You'll also need to add the memcache add-on.
-In order to add it, you'll have to verify your credit card informations.
+In order to add it, you'll have to verify your credit card information.
 As long as you use the free version of the add-on and you only use one dyno, you won't get charged.
 If you do not want to give your credit card information, edit the server Launcher and remove the configuration of memcached.
 You will only be able to use one dyno, and session will be lost when your dyno is restarted but you'll be able to try heroku.